 You can send payment to : Hornby Island Blues Society

 Hornby Island, BC

-Note: The Hornby Island Workshop classes are not for someone with limited or no playing experience who just want to learn to play music.
-To apply for our courses you must have some playing experience and some fundamental knowledge of music.
+Note: The Hornby Island Workshop classes are not for someone with limited or no playing experience who just wants to learn to play songs.
+To benefit from our courses, you must have some playing experience and some fundamental knowledge of music.
 You should be able to understand and count rhythms, have some knowledge of basic scales, understand simple intervals and turnarounds, and at least have heard of 8-bar and 12-bar chord progressions.
 For guitarists understanding open/alternate tunings would also be an asset.
-Such experience and knowledge would benefit you greatly in the classes, without it you may struggle.
-Include your full name, postal address, and an email address in your letter.
+Without such experience and knowledge, you may struggle in some courses and not take away the maximum benefits.
+Please read instructors’ course descriptions carefully.

 Each student will choose one major class.
 Classes fill up quickly so know which major you want but have an alternative prepared in the event that your first choice class is already full.
 Minors should not be a problem in getting the choices you want.